-In the wild valleys of the Coast Range on Canada’s far western edge, some of the planet's oldest and tallest trees rise along salmon-studded rivers that rush to the Pacific.
-Thousand-year-old cedars and Sitka spruce that soar into the clouds provide shelter for the white spirit bear of Native legend.
-Just a few hundred of these rare bears live in this isolated wilderness, and we go in search of them with local Haida guides.
-Here, too, are grizzlies and wolves, and eagles nest in ancient branches.
-At sea, humpback whales ply the jade-green fjords.
-We join them as we sail a maze of inlets on the central British Columbia coast—a voyage into the wild Great Bear Rainforest, one of the Earth’s most magnificent—and most at-risk—natural realms.
+In the remote valleys of the Coast Range on Canada’s far western edge, the planet's oldest and tallest trees rise along salmon-studded rivers that rush to the Pacific.
+Thousand-year-old cedars and Sitka spruce soaring 350 feet into the rain clouds provide shelter for the pale spirit bear of Native legend.
+Just a few hundred of these bears live in this isolated wilderness, and we go in search of them with local Gitga’at guides, First Nations people who have lived among them for millennia.
+Here, too, are grizzlies and wolves, and bald eagles nest atop ancient conifers while deer and elk browse the undergrowth.
+Humpback whales and porpoises ply the jade-green fjords.
+We join them as we sail a maze of inlets in BC's Inside Passage—a wilderness voyage into the Great Bear Rainforest, one of Earth’s most magnificent, pristine and at-risk natural realms.

-On our exclusive bear cruise aboard a newly built private sailing ketch, explore the world’s largest remaining tract of virgin temperate rain forest
+Exclusive Access Via Private YachtAboard our privately chartered sailboat, explore remote reaches of the world’s largest remaining tract of virgin temperate rain forest

-We Offer a Better Way to See the Great Bear Rainforest
+No Better Way to Explore the Great Bear Rainforest in Depth

-Small Groups for the Most Intimate Nature Exploration With a maximum of just 12 guests, you’ll enjoy the intimacy of our private sailing yacht (which holds 14), the full attention of our staff, and, most importantly, quieter and more personal nature experiences.
+A Small Group Ensures Intimate Nature Exploration Enjoy the intimacy of our private sailing yacht, with a maximum of just 12 guests (though the boat holds 14).
+You'll get the full attention of our Expedition Leader and staff, and, most importantly, quieter and more personal nature experiences.

 Remote Private Kayaking Excursions Enjoy quiet paddling opportunities in secluded inlets with no other visitors in sight.
-The only thing to mar the silence of the wild is the drip of the water from your paddle.
+The only thing breaking the silence is the drip of the water from your paddle.

-Expert Naturalists & Guides Our highly trained NHA Expedition Leader, one of our top naturalists, is by your side to offer in-depth interpretation of the region's rich natural history.
-We're further fortunate to have the ship's experienced captain and staff who are also intimately familiar with these fjords and forests and their wild inhabitants.
-This collective expertise is integral to spotting wildlife.
-We also spend a day with a Gitga’at native guide who is intimately familiar with the spirit bear’s habitat and behavior, observing and monitoring them every day.
-Though the spirit bears are elusive, our local guide takes us to where they have been seen most recently, situating us for the best viewing opportunities.
+Expert Naturalists & Guides Our naturalist Expedition Leader provides in-depth interpretation of this region's rich natural history.
+The ship's captain and crew are intimately familiar with these fjords and forests and are adept at spotting wildlife.
+We also spend a day with an indigenous Gitga’at guide in search of spirit bears.
+Though the bears are elusive, our local guide knows where they have been most recently, situating us for the best viewing opportunities.
 See Expedition Leader bios and traveler comments regarding the quality of our leaders.

 Our Quality–Value Guarantee Ensures Your Outstanding Nature Adventure Natural Habitat Adventures offers an exclusive guarantee, which clearly states that we will meet the lofty expectations we set forth in our promotional materials.
 To our knowledge, this is the most ambitious guarantee made by any adventure travel company.
 Read our important promise.

-Feel Good About the Way You Travel We care deeply about our planet, just as you do.
-When you travel with us, the carbon emissions from your trip are 100-percent offset—Natural Habitat Adventures is the world’s first carbon-neutral travel company.
+Feel Good About Your Carbon-Neutral Journey We care deeply about our planet, as we know you do.
+When you travel with us, the carbon emissions from your trip are 100% offset—including your round-trip flights from home.
+Natural Habitat Adventures has been the world’s first carbon-neutral travel company since 2007.

 Natural Habitat Adventures is WWF's Travel Partner